patrickgravelle/Harvard-Data-Science-I-HW3/README.md

 ## About

-The first assignment of the master's level course "BST 260 - Data Science I" at the Harvard T.H.
+The third assignment of the master's level course "BST 260 - Data Science I" at the Harvard T.H.
 Chan School of Public Health, taught by Dr. Heather Mattie.

 ## Purpose